rocketlend/protocol/README.md

 In return for providing RPL to be staked, lenders expect to receive interest.
 The interest rate is specified by the lender when the pool is created.
 It is charged on RPL that is actually borrowed, for the time during the loan term that it is borrowed.
+After the loan term, if there is outstanding debt it is charged interest at double the rate.
 The lender also expects to eventually be repaid the RPL they supplied to a lending pool.

 Each pool is identified by the following parameters:
 - Lender: the identifier for the lender, who receives repaid RPL and interest.